-At All Saints and Selston Infant and Nursery School we want pupils, parents/carers, staff, and visitors to confidently report bullying and know that their concerns will be taken seriously.
+At All Saints CE Infant and Nursery School we want pupils, parents/carers, staff, and visitors to confidently report bullying and know that their concerns will be taken seriously.
+This can be done by speaking to an adult in school, telephoning or emailing the school office office@huthwaite.snamt.org.uk.
+The class teacher will make contact with the parent/carer and discuss their concerns and action plan what will happen next to best support their child and all pupils concerned.
 We remain committed to supporting and safeguarding all children involved including the target, the alleged perpetrator, any bystanders/witnesses to the bullying behaviour and the wider school community.

-We have clear reporting systems for each group of our school community, the effectiveness of these reporting systems is reviewed throughout the academic year and may be expanded to meet the needs of all members of our community.
+We have clear reporting systems for each group of our school community, the effectiveness of these reporting systems is reviewed throughout the academic year with the Safeguarding Senior Leadership Team and may be expanded to meet the needs of all members of our community.